Sunpill/Sunpill.github.io/index.md

         One paper (<A href="https://openaccess.thecvf.com/content/CVPR2021/html/Kim_IronMask_Modular_Architecture_for_Protecting_Deep_Face_Template_CVPR_2021_paper.html">IronMask: Modular Architecture for Protecting Deep Face Template</A>) accepted at <A href="http://cvpr2021.thecvf.com/">CVPR 2021</A>
     </li>
 </ul>

-# About me

-I graduated from Hanyang University, Department of Mathematics and am pursuing Ph.D. degree in applied mathemathics at the same university.
-From July 2018, I'm a member of Cryptology & Algorithm Lab and am advised by Professor [Jae Hong Seo](https://sites.google.com/site/jhsbhs/).
-My main research interest is in cryptography especially zero-knowledge proof and biometric.
-Besides cryptography, I'm interested in artificial intelligence using deep learning such as face recognition or speaker recognition.

 ## Programming Skills